destrim/MovieLibrary/README.md

 ### Summary

 Project was made as a self-learning exercise.
-It helped me become familiar with maven, hibernate and some design patterns.
+It helped me become familiar with Maven, Hibernate and some design patterns.

 #### Tasks list